ghostqriver/Mobot_funcs/index.rst

     Transform a img from BGR to RGB.

     parameters:
-        img: a read in image in the BGR format
+        img: a read in image in the BGR format.

 automatic_brightness_and_contrast(image, clip_hist_percent):
     The function automatically changed brightness and contrast of a given image.

     parameters:
-        img              : a readin image
+        img              : a readin image.

-        clip_hist_percent: the parameter which control how much will be clip in the hist of original image's grayscale histogram, 10 by default
+        clip_hist_percent: the parameter which control how much will be clip in the hist of original image's grayscale histogram, 10 by default.

 brighter_CLAHE(img,clipLimit,tileGridSize):
     The function apply the CLAHE on a given image.

     parameters:
-        clipLimit,tileGridSize: the main parameters which should be given when apply the CLAHE
+        clipLimit,tileGridSize: the main parameters which should be given when apply the CLAHE.

-        clipLimit         : float, 3.0 by default
+        clipLimit         : float, 3.0 by default.

-        tileGridSize      : 1*2 tuple
+        tileGridSize      : 1*2 tuple.

 brightening_dataset(brightening_func,image_root,tar_folder,para = None):
     Do the transformation using the brightening_func on a given dataset.

     parameters:
-        brightening_func: the brighten function's name
+        brightening_func: the brighten function's name.

-        image_root      : the images path which store all images of the dataset
+        image_root      : the images path which store all images of the dataset.

-        tar_folder      : the path which the transformed images should be stored in
+        tar_folder      : the path which the transformed images should be stored in.

-        para            : the first parameter for brightening_func, because here we only define two functions brighter_CLAHE and automatic_brightness_and_contrast both with the default parameter, for further using, we can modify this parameter for more complex transformation
+        para            : the first parameter for brightening_func, because here we only define two functions brighter_CLAHE and automatic_brightness_and_contrast both with the default parameter, for further using, we can modify this parameter for more complex transformation.

 visualize
 ----------------------------------